 The following is a step by step guide through each item you will need to turn your mind to during the course of the administration.

-This section of the guide should be used in conjunction with the checklists in Part X.
+This section of the guide should be used in conjunction with the checklists in Part V.

-Keep top of mind that claims can be made against the estate during the six month period from the will-maker’s death.
+Keep in mind, claims can be made against the estate during the six month period from the will-maker’s death.
 You are entitled to delay paying legacies during that period.

 Dealing with the deceased’s bank